robhagemans/monobit/README.md

 ##### Labels
 A *label* must be followed by a separator `:`, optional whitespace, and a line ending.
 * The label must be given at the start of the line.
 Leading whitespace is not allowed.
+* A label must start with an ascii letter or digit, an underscore `_`, a dash `-`, a dot `.`, or a double quote `"`.
+* If a label starts and ends with a double quote, these quotes are stripped and everything in between is used unchanged.
 * A label has one of three types: *character*, *codepoint*, or *tag*.

 If a label starts with a digit, it is a *codepoint*.